jakegiltsoff/sassline/README.md

 # [Sassline](http://sassline.com)

-Set text on the web to a baseline grid with Sass & rems.
+Set text on the web to a baseline grid with Sass & rems using a responsive modular-scale.

 ## New in v2.1